Contact

 Subject

 My research interests are at the intersection of computer vision and machine learning.
-Here, I research new ways to quantify and improve the robustness of optical flow methods with the help of adversarial attacks.
+Here, I research new ways to quantify and improve the robustness of motion estimation and specifically optical flow methods under adversarial attacks and distribution shifts.
 My goal is to enable robust motion estimation by understanding what influences the robustness of current methods.

-Our work on Attacking motion estimation with adversarial snow won a Best Paper Award at the ECCV AROW Workshop 2022!
+Test your optical flow methods under Distracting Downpour, which was accepted to ICCV 2023!
+Also, my recent presentation of the project at ICVSS 2023 won a Poster Award and our precursor work on Attacking motion estimation with adversarial snow won a Best Paper Award at the ECCV AROW Workshop 2022.

 Are all optical flow networks equally vulnerable to adversarial attacks?